US Sanctions on Russia: Energy Payments and Internet Services

 The fact that America introduces new sanctions on Russia doesn’t automatically translate into reduced demand for oil worldwide.
 If the White House upheld those sanctions against Russia, it would lead to a spike in the global price of oil.
-If you have been following the news lately, you’d probably know that the last thing anyone needs now is to pay an extra dollar for the same product.
+If you have been following the news lately, the last thing anyone needs now is to pay an extra dollar for the same product.

 How Effective are Sanctions Against Russia on Energy Payments?

 Let’s analyze this quickly.
-The US sanctions on Russia would result in the sale of two million barrels less of oil every day by Russia if carried out.
+The US sanctions on Russia would result in Russia selling two million barrels less of oil every day if carried out.
 Overall, this represents a decline of 17% in the Russian government’s revenue for 2022.
-Thus, America must devise a strategy to limit Russia’s revenue, but this method in question must not reduce the global oil supply and plunge the world into an economic crisis.
+Thus, America must devise a strategy to limit Russia’s revenue, but this method must not reduce the global oil supply and plunge the world into an economic crisis.

 Conditions for the Waiver of US Sanctions on Russia